EmilDanielsson/Player-Rating-Project/README.md

 Make sure to have Python3 downloaded, along with needed packages listed above.

-Get the Wyscout data from: https://figshare.com/collections/Soccer_match_event_dataset/4415000/2 The following data sets from Wyscout are needed: "events.json", "matches.json", "players.json" and "teams.json".
+Get the Wyscout data from: https://figshare.com/collections/Soccer_match_event_dataset/4415000/2

+The following data sets from Wyscout are needed: "events.json", "matches.json", "players.json" and "teams.json".

-Place the downloaded Wyscout data in a folder named: `Wyscout`, placed two levels above the Python code.
+Place the downloaded Wyscout data in a folder named: `Wyscout`, placed two levels above the Python code (see below).

-Also download Excel-sheet `Gameweek_38.xlsx` from XXXXXXXX and place at one level above the Python code.
+Also download Excel-sheet `Gameweek_38.xlsx` from XXXXXXXX and place at one level above the Python code (see below).

 Getting Started
 ------------